Regions of the foot:

-- First, the metatarsal heads are the locations were weight bearing takes place.
+- First, the metatarsal heads are the locations where weightbearing takes place.

-First Metatarsal – The largest of the metatarsals both in terms of length and width.
-The first metatarsal is the largest of the group both in length and width.
+First Metatarsal – The largest of the metatarsal, both in terms of length and width.

-Second Metatarsal – The fore-foot is made extremely stable not only by the ligaments connecting the bones, but also because the second metatarsal is recessed into the medial cuneiform in comparison to the others.
-The second metatarsal may be overly long in some individuals prediposing to 2nd metatarsalgia.
+Second Metatarsal – The fore-foot is made extremely stable not only by the ligaments connecting the bones, but also because the second metatarsal is recessed into the medial cuneiform, in comparison to the others.
+The second metatarsal may be overly long in some individuals, predisposing them to 2nd metatarsalgia.

 Fourth and Fifth Metatarsal – The fourth and fifth metatarsal may have greater range of motion than the others do.

 The phalanges make up the bones of the toes.
 They are connected to the rest of the foot by the metatarsal-phalangeal joint.
 The first toe, also known as the great toe due to its relatively large size, is the only one to be comprised of only two phalanges.
 These are known as the proximal phalanx (closest to the ankle) and the distal phalanx (farthest from the ankle).